صور الصفحة

 IV.
 How it is maintained.

 VI.
-Lastly, Deduce an inference or two,
+Lastly, Deduce an inference or two.

 I. I am to fhew what peace of confcience is.
 It is a bleffed inward calmnefs and confolation arifing from the purging of the confcience from guilt before the Lord.
 In which defcription obferve thefe two things.

 1. The fubject of this peace.
 It is a purged conicience, Heb. ix.
 14. Peace and purity go together, and make a good confcience, 1 Tim. i.
-5.
+5. That peace

 (2.)
-Removal of the confcience of guilt, in the fenfe of pardon, Heb. x.
+Removal of the confcience of guilt, in the fense of pardon, Heb. x.
 2. Though a malefactor's pardon be paffed the feals, and he is fecured from death, yet till he know it, he cannot have peace.
-So the pardoned finner, who knows not his mercy, though he has peace with God, yet wants peace of confcience, Pfal. li.
+So the pardoned finner, who knows not his mercy, though he has peace with God, yet wants peace of conscience, Pfal. li.
 8. So the confcience is purged, when the fting of felt guilt is drawn out of it.

 2. The parts of this peace.
 These are two.

 (2.)
 Confolation and comfort of heart, 2 Cor. i.
 12. If. lvii.
-19. Peace of confcience is not a mere negative, or indisturbance, which floth and negligence of foulmatters may procure to the unpardoned: but it is an active chearfulness of fpirit, in the foul's looking up towards God, and reflecting how matters ftand be tixt heaven and it, Col. iii.
+19. Peace of confcience is not a mere negative, or indisturbance, which floth and negligence of foulmatters may procure to the unpardoned: but it is an active chearfulness of fpirit, in the foul's looking up towards God, and reflecting how matters ftand betixt heaven and it, Col. iii.
 15.

 Conceive the whole thus.
 Sin entering into the